MatthewKollmer/works-in-progress/vrt_work/say_their_names/README.md

 # About

 These contents are the preliminary code and data used to identify racial violence victims in historical newspapers.
+The code is my own, but full disclaimer: I often collaborate with ChatGPT to make corrections if I get errors and I ask it questions about Python libraries I'm not familiar with.

-Larger files are not hosted here.
+Also, larger files are not hosted here.
 They can be found in this Box folder:

 [https://uofi.app.box.com/folder/283228321987?s=hhekbeupm9sgkh8nb3dbo7ial4xpioud](https://uofi.app.box.com/folder/283228321987?s=hhekbeupm9sgkh8nb3dbo7ial4xpioud)